INVESTOR ALERT: Scott+Scott Attorneys at Law LLP Files Securities Class Action Against Goldman Sachs Group Inc. and Morgan Stanley

 Lead Plaintiff Deadline

-The Lead Plaintiff deadline in this action is December 20, 2021.
+The Lead Plaintiff deadline in this action is December 27, 2021.
 Any member of the proposed Class may seek to serve as Lead Plaintiff through counsel of their choice, or may choose to do nothing and remain a member of the proposed Class.
-The case is pending in the Southern District of New York under docket number 1:21-cv-08618.
+The case is pending in the Southern District of New York under docket number 21-cv-8752.

 What You Can Do